Nevexo/co1111-quiz/README.md

-# co1111-quiz
+# Ignore this repo
-This repo contains questions &amp; answers for a simple quiz app made for a University project.
+It only has a few JSON files for a University project & will be deleted in the near future.

+... as you were.